Internet-Draft Unbound DATA for CONNECT in HTTP/3 February 2026

 The use of the UNBOUND_DATA frame modifies the sequence of frames exchanged on request and response streams.

-In normal operation, a request or response body is carried as a sequence of one or more DATA frames, followed optionally by a HEADERS frame containing trailers:
+In normal operation, a CONNECT request or response is carried as a sequence of one or more DATA frames:

-New bi-direcitonal QUIC stream HEADERS (headers) [ DATA ... ] [ HEADERS (trailers) ] QUIC FIN
+New bi-direcitonal QUIC stream HEADERS (headers) [ DATA ... ] QUIC FIN

-Figure 2: Regular HTTP/3 Frame sequence on bi-directional stream
+Figure 2: Regular HTTP/3 CONNECT frame sequence on bi-directional stream

 New bi-directional QUIC stream HEADERS (headers) [ DATA ... ] UNBOUND_DATA Raw octets (data only) QUIC FIN